Skip to content

 Only the clean parts of the mushroom inside the mushroom are cloned.

 When cloning mushrooms you really have to work clean.
-After all, only the king oyster mushroom is to be grown on the substrate.
+After all, only the herb mushroom should be grown on the substrate.
 Mold growth on the substrate must be avoided at all costs.
-You must therefore disinfect your hands and tools before each step.
+Therefore, you must disinfect hands and tools before each step.

 The following things you must prepare before cloning:

-• Cut the cardboard into 5x5cm pieces and sterilize in a saucepan with a steamer insert for approx. 20 minutes in hot steam
+• Cut cardboard into 5x5cm pieces and sterilize in a saucepan with steamer insert for approx. 20 minutes in hot steam

-• Drill 2-3 holes in the pickle jar lids
+• Drill 2-3 holes in the cucumber jar lids

 • Disinfect plates, knives, pickle jars and lids with disinfectant and kitchen paper